Actindo-AG/Documentation/Webhooks/Integration/02_ManageWebhooks.md

 4. If desired, select another worker in the *Worker* drop-down list.

 5. If desired, define optional properties in the *Optional properties* section.
 By doing this, you can narrow the entity for which the webhook is used.
 You can enter all DataHub entities as well as any database field.
 The following prerequisites must be fulfilled:
+    - DataHub entities must have a leading underscore.
     - The property must be part of the model you have entered in the *Fully qualified class name* field.
     - The data must be passed as array.